cosmicjs/cosmicjs-node/README.md

 Cosmic.addObject(config, object, function(err, object){

-	// do something with object
+	// say hi to your new object
-	return;

 });

 /* Edit object